mph-/lcapy/doc/tutorial.rst

    >>> cct.add('Ra 1 2 3e3')
    >>> cct.add('Rb 2 0 1e3')

-This creates a circuit comprised of a 10 V DC voltage source connected to two resistors in series.
+This creates a circuit comprised of a 10 V step voltage source connected to two resistors in series.
 The node named 0 denotes the ground which the other voltages are referenced to.
+Here's a more compact way to specify the netlist:

+   >>> from lcapy import Circuit
+   >>> cct = Circuit("""
+   ...
+V1 1 0 step 10
+   ...
+Ra 1 2 3e
+   ...
+Rb 2 0 1e3""")

 The circuit has an attribute for each circuit element (and for each node starting with an alphabetical character).
 These can be